Skip to main content

 • Throwing away DSS letters before checking deadlines.

-• Using your county name only and not giving your town.
+• Using only your county name and not giving your town.

 • Picking a Medicare plan without checking drug and doctor coverage.